MagicMirrorOrg/MagicMirror-Documentation/development/introduction.md

 deeper understanding, spot extension points, and debug faster.
 See the [Deepwiki overview of MagicMirror](https://deepwiki.com/MagicMirrorOrg/MagicMirror/).

-This is an independent, third-party documentation and analysis tool (not affiliated with the MagicMirror team).
+This independent, third-party, AI generated documentation and analysis is not authored by the MagicMirror team — use it with a critical eye.